etn-ccis/blui-react-component-library/docs/UserMenu.md

 </div>

-The Menu can be populated via the `menuGroups` prop, or can be entirely customized by supplying your own `<Menu>`.
+The Menu can be populated via the `menuGroups` prop, or can be entirely customized by supplying your own `<Menu/>`.

 ## Usage